-Despite the overlapsing of some of the events, it is a beautiful alignment and period for fashion weeks in Africa, although this is far from intentional.
+Despite the overlapping of some of the events, it is a beautiful alignment and period for fashion weeks in Africa, although this is far from intentional.
 The truth is most of these organizers barely have communication with each other, and a good amount of them are not aware of the other.

-For those who need a little break down, the concept of fashion weeks are sort of like a festival of fashion activities, mainly fashion shows, to give tourists, foreigners and locals a steady time to engage in and do business with members of the fashion industry, instead of the activities being spread across the year making it hard to then find out who designed what and when.
+For those who need a little breakdown, the concept of fashion weeks are sort of like a festival of fashion activities, mainly fashion shows, to give tourists, foreigners, and locals a steady time to engage in and do business with members of the fashion industry, instead of the activities being spread across the year making it hard to then find out who designed what and when.

 So now that has been ironed out let’s get back on track regarding an international seasonal schedule.
-It will be appealing if the fashion week organizers in Africa could consider opening a uniformed agreement amongst themselves, this way we could have a steady flow of events.
+It will be appealing if the fashion week organizers in Africa could consider opening a uniform agreement amongst themselves, this way we could have a steady flow of events.